Setting up a VPN on a home router is ideal in many scenarios.

 Recently I installed DD-WRT on an old D-link 601 router which gave it VPN features.

-After a router that has VPN options is found, finding a VPN provider is the next step.
+After a good VPN router is found, finding a VPN provider is the next step.

 If you already have a VPN Provider they likely can be setup on a router be sure to check their page.